palonsovazquez/EcoAppApi/README.md

 ### Installation
 * Clone this repository and launch the script start_para_tontos.bat.
-* Whait for the connection of a client.
+* Wait for the connection of a client.

 <!-- USAGE EXAMPLES -->
 ## Usage